LPAR,zvm101,Math News,Equations

 A logical partition (LPAR) is a subset of a computer's processor, memory and I/O resources that behaves much like a physical server.
 A computer can host multiple LPARs, each one running independently of the other.

-Definition of LPAR - PCMag
+Definition of LPAR | PCMag

 What does LPAR actually mean?
 Find out inside PCMag's comprehensive tech and computer-related encyclopedia.

-What is a Logical Partition? - Computer Hope
+What Is a Logical Partition? - Computer Hope

 A Logical PARtition, also known as LPAR, is a portion of a computer's hardware resources that is set aside and virtualized as an additional computer.
-A single computer can have multiple logical partitions, each with its own operating system and hardware resources to utilize.
+A single computer can have multiple logical partitions, each with its own operating system and hardware resources to use.

 FIRE101 Jobs: